 It’s true that today’s students just aren’t what they used to be.
 Increasingly, the student body in higher education is being comprised of anything but our idea of the traditional young learner, bridging an academic journey with the first steps to their eventual careers.
 It’s a trend that’s forcing colleges and universities to evolve their social and academic experience to cater to the different needs and expectations of non-traditional students, and with this segment projected to grow more than twice as fast as traditional students from 2012 to 2022, it’s one that’s taking on an even greater urgency.

 “The makeup of these students is radically different,” explained Lisa Malat, Vice President and Chief Marketing Officer for Barnes & Noble College, during a recent National Association of College Auxiliary Services (NACAS) webinar.
 “Today, 40 percent of all students are over the age of 25, with almost 40 percent working part-time and more than a quarter having dependents of their own,” she remarked.
 The webinar, titled Achieving Success for Non-traditional Students, explored how these students, often presenting a unique set of challenges, have very different and specific needs compared to their more conventional classmates when it comes to feeling supported and successful throughout their academic journey.

 This summer, Barnes & Noble College surveyed 1,000 traditional and nearly 800 non-traditional students, comparing their experiences in order to answer three fundamental questions.
-“The first was to understand the unique needs and social expectations of non-traditional students,” explained Barnes & Noble College’s Market Research Specialist, Steve McSpiritt.
-“We also wanted to identify the barriers to their success—and discover ways to help them to achieve greater levels of that success,” he added.
+“The first was to understand the unique needs and social expectations of non-traditional students,” explained Marie Policastro, Director of Partnership Marketing for Barnes & Noble College.
+“We also wanted to identify the barriers to their success—and discover ways to help them to achieve greater levels of that success,” she added.